In Conversation with Yadava

 Jumping in with an unreleased track, something he’d “knocked up a few days before”, we knew that Yadava (or Yad, to those that know him) had an extraordinary sound on the boil.
 His floaty melodies, punchy MPC powered drums and intricate sampling has caught the ear of a discerning audience, with Seb Wildblood’s Church Records, Manchester’s Ad Hoc and Bristolian heavyweights, Banoffee Pies Records all knocking at the door.

-His latest release, a debut album on Church entitled, It Rains Here, has garnered support from across the UK and received gleaming reviews from the likes of Bolting Bits, Juno and Mixmag.
+His latest release, a debut album on Church entitled, It Rains Here, has garnered support from across the UK and is currently receiving gleaming reviews from the likes of Bolting Bits, Juno and Mixmag.
 Coupled with his legendary So Flute parties in Manchester – run by a collective of DJs, producers, musicians and artists he co-founded 6 years ago – Yad’s output both as a producer and a DJ has not only made him a prominent figure in Manchester, but is helping to shed light on his home city around the UK.

 We caught up with Yadava to talk life in Manchester, the flawless reception to his debut album and what he’s got cooking for the rest of 2018.

 First of all, huge congrats on the debut album!
 There’s been such a great reaction to the project.
 How does it feel to be bagging premieres off Stamp the Wax and Mixmag, and getting a spin on Bandcamp weekly alongside everything else that’s been going on…

 Thanks man!
 It’s been kind of surreal to be honest.
 I spent a lot of time listening to the tracks over and over before they got to everyone else’s ears.
 It’s really nice to hear people are digging it!
 I feel you can lose a sense of perspective when you’ve been sat on music yourself for a while.
 I guess it breathes a bit of new life into it for me.